-Oxy’s rigorous academic programs offer opportunities to put ideas into action and theory into practice.
+Occidental’s rigorous academic programs offer plenty of opportunities to put ideas into action and theory into practice.
+Learn more about how it all works.

 - Describe the registration process.
 When do classes start?